prakashgb1991/citizen-dsitribution-system/readme.md

-# Citizen Disbursement System (CDS)  using Spring Boot and H2 In memory database
+# Citizen Disbursement System (CDS)  using Spring Boot

 Run com.cds.CDSServiceApplication as a Java Application.